The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \subsection{Geometry of $\B$}

-In general we are given a lattice $\L$ and perhaps the graph $\G_{\L}$ we are can obtain a family of BH--algebras by choosing different cocycles $\Theta$.
-We will call an element of this family $\B_{\Theta}$.
-Now we have already shown that $\B_{\Theta}\subset M_k(\T_{\Theta}^n)$ where $k$ depends on $\Gamma$.
+In general, we are given a lattice $\L$ and perhaps the graph $\G_{\L}$.
+We can then obtain a family of BH--algebras by choosing different cocycles $\alpha_{2\pi\formTheta}$.
+We will call an element of this family $\BformTheta$.
+Now we have already shown that such an algebra has a faithful matrix representation $\BTheta\subset M_k(\T_{\Theta}^n)$ where $k$ depends on $\Gamma$.
 It is interesting to note that this family of subalgebras has different geometries and K--theories depending on the choice of $\Theta$.
-Generically one would expect \begin{ep} If $\Theta$ is generic (i.e.\ all entries are irrational) then $\B_{\theta}=M_{|V(\bar\Gamma)|}(\T^{n}_{\Theta})$. \end{ep} If this expectation is met is of course dependent on the choices.
+Generically one would expect \begin{ep} If $\Theta$ is generic (i.e.\ all entries are irrational) then $\BTheta=M_{|V(\bar\Gamma)|}(\T^{n}_{\Theta})$ which is Morita equivalent to $\T^{n}_{\Theta}$. \end{ep} If this expectation is met is of course dependent on the choices.
 It is true for all the cases we will study.
 The main motivation is that the non--commutative torus at generic $\Theta$ is simple, i.e.\ there are no two-sided ideals.
 This usually allows one to find that all the elementary matrices are in the algebra and hence the algebra is the full matrix ring.
 The details of our particular calculations given in \S 4 also illuminate this expectation.

 An open question is what happens at non--generic values of $\Theta$, i.e.\ if one or more of the entries of $\Theta$ are rational.
 This again heavily depends on the entries of $H_{\L}$.
-In the cases we study below either again $\B_{\theta}=M_{|V(\bar\Gamma|}(\T^{n}_{\Theta})$ or it is a genuine subalgebra.
+In the cases we study below either $\BTheta=M_{|V(\bar\Gamma|}(\T^{n}_{\Theta})$ again or it is a genuine subalgebra.
 This is for instance a good new source of such algebras and for families in which the $K$--theory may jump.

 The commutative case $\B_0$ is also very interesting.
-Here we can characterize the $C^*$ algebra $\B_0$ by the space it represents via the Gelfand--Naimark theorem.
+Here we can characterize the $C^*$--algebra $\B_0$ by the space it represents via the Gelfand--Naimark theorem.
 For this we need some terminology.
 For each character, or $C^*$--algebra morphism $\chi:\T^n\to \C$ there is an induced $C^*$--algebra morphism $\bar \chi:M_k(\T^n)\to M_k(\C)$ for any $k$.
 We fix $k=|V(\bar\Gamma)|$.
 We say $H_{\L}$ is generic if it has $k$ distinct Eigenvalues in $\T^n$ or equivalently if there is a character $\chi$ of $\T^n$ such that $\bar \chi(H)$ has $k$ distinct Eigenvalues.